-has long been true that the First Amendment requires the highest level of judicial scrutiny whenever the government regulates speech 'because of disagreement with the message it conveys',7 the Court more recently held that any law that (either on its face or by design) targets protected speech based on its communicative content is subject to strict scrutiny review 'regardless of the government's benign motive, content-neutral justification, or lack of animus toward the ideas contained in the regulated speech'.8
+In addition to rejecting new categories of unprotected speech, the US Supreme Court has recently made it more difficult for the government to restrict protected speech.
+Although it has long been true that the First Amendment requires the highest level of judicial scrutiny whenever the government regulates speech 'because of disagreement with the message it conveys',8 the Court more recently held that any law that (either on its face or by design) targets protected speech based on its communicative content is subject to strict scrutiny review 'regardless of the government's benign motive, content-neutral justification, or lack of animus toward the ideas contained in the regulated speech'.9

 Commercial speech, which includes commercial advertising, promises and solicitations, is unprotected if it is false or misleading, and it is otherwise subject to regulation under an intermediate level of scrutiny.
 However, in Sorrell v.
 IMS Health Inc, the Supreme Court applied heightened scrutiny in striking down a Vermont law prohibiting the use of pharmacy records by pharmaceutical companies for marketing purposes on the ground that the law unconstitutionally discriminated based on the content of the speech and the identity of the speaker, rejecting the state's argument that such judicial scrutiny was not warranted because the law was 'a mere commercial regulation'.
-However, media and entertainment products are not commercial speech merely because they are distributed or sold as part of for-profit enterprises.
+However, media and entertainment products are not commercial speech merely because they are distributed or sold as part of forprofit enterprises.
 Accordingly, even false media reports are generally not actionable under consumer protection laws.
-Accordingly the state of the speech and the identity of the speaker, rejecting the state's argument that such judicial scrutiny was not warranted because the law was a mere commercial regulation.
-However, media and entertainment products are not commercial speech merely because they are distributed or sold as part of for-profit enterprises.
 Accordingly, even false media reports are generally not actionable under consumer protection laws.